India’s PM Makes Historic Visit to Ukraine: India Not Neutral, ‘On the Side of Peace’

 India’s Unique Position

-Dilip Sinha, a veteran diplomat who served as India’s ambassador to the United Nations in Geneva from 2012–2014, told The Epoch Times that Modi’s visit to Kyiv was a “balancing act,” in light of the criticism he received after his Moscow visit.
+Dilip Sinha, a veteran diplomat who served as India’s ambassador to the United Nations in Geneva from 2012 to 2014, told The Epoch Times that Modi’s visit to Kyiv was a “balancing act,” in light of the criticism he received after his Moscow visit.

 Sinha noted that Modi’s Russia trip coincided with heightened developments in the region.
 Just hours before he landed in Moscow, missiles killed 41 people in Ukraine, including children in a Kyiv hospital.
 The trip also occurred right before the annual NATO summit in Washington, where the Russia–Ukraine war was a main agenda item.

-“Zelenskyy had made a very strong statement at that time, [which] in fact, was personally directed against the Prime Minister, because he said in the tweet that he was hugely disappointed to see the leader of the world’s largest democracy hug the world’s most bloody criminal in Moscow on such a day,” said Sinha.
+“Zelenskyy had made a very strong statement at that time, [which] in fact, was personally directed against the Prime Minister, because he said in the tweet that he was hugely disappointed to see the leader of the world’s largest democracy hug the world’s most bloody criminal in Moscow on such a day,” Sinha said.

-However, because India has maintained normal bilateral relations with Russia, Sinha said that he feels it is uniquely poised to bring forward some kind of “rapprochement” or to encourage dialogue between Russia and the Ukraine.
+However, because India has maintained normal bilateral relations with Russia, Sinha said that he feels his country is uniquely poised to bring forward some kind of “rapprochement” or to encourage dialogue between Russia and the Ukraine.

 “The world is highly polarized.
 We’re talking about a new Cold War, right?
-There is no high level contact between the West and Russia at all,” Sinha said, noting that virtually all Western leaders have avoided visiting Russia since the start of the Ukraine conflict.
+There is no high-level contact between the West and Russia at all,” he said, noting that virtually all Western leaders have avoided visiting Russia since the start of the conflict.

 One recent exception was Hungarian Prime Minister Viktor Orban’s visit to Moscow earlier this summer, he said.